ibprovider/TechDemo-IBProvider.FirebirdClient-v01/README.md

 # IBProvider Client for Firebird [TechDemo]

-This repository contains part of IBProvider code for work with Firebird via TCP/IP without fbclient.dll.
+This repository contains a part of IBProvider code for work with Firebird via TCP/IP without fbclient.dll.

 Supported protocols: 10, 11, 12, 13 (FB0.9-FB3.0).